vega-studio/deltav/docs/Layers/Layers2D/glyphLayer.md

 **anchor: Vec2**

-Adjustment to position the glyph relative to an anchor location on an overrarching label
+Adjustment to position the glyph relative to an anchor location on an overarching label

 Default value is [0, 0]